gary-liguoliang/notes/_posts/2016-05-30-python-virtualenv-shebang.md

 ---
 layout: post
-title: links for coding online
+title: Specify Python interpreter for Python script in Unix and Windows
 tags:
 - python
 ---